smarthomej/addons/bundles/org.smarthomej.binding.notificationsforfiretv/README.md

 ## Thing Configuration

-There are two mandatory parameters `ip` and `host`.
+There is only one mandatory parameter `hostname`.

-The `ip address` must be a valid ip address to a Fire TV.
+The `hostname` must be an valid IP address or a FQDN.
-The `port` should be the default port `7676` of the app Notifications For Fire TV.

-The other parameters are optional but recommendable.
+The other parameters are optional but recommended.

 The `tile` parameter may be the sender of the notification.
 The `duration` defines how long the notifications stay on the screen.
 The `position` is used to set the location of the notification on the screen.
 The `transparency` set the alpha channel of the notification background.
-The `horizontal offset` changes the x coordinate of the notification relative to the `position`.
+The `offsetX` changes the x (horizontal) coordinate of the notification relative to the `position`.
-The `vertical offset` changes the y coordinate of the notification relative to the `position`.
+The `offsetY` changes the y (vertical) coordinate of the notification relative to the `position`.
 The `force` parameter can instruct the Fire TV to show the notification in any case.

 ## Channels